ScipioWright/Scipio-Rainbow-Mod/README.md

 # scipio-rainbow-mod
 Mod for a rainbow player sprite.

-Inspired by BelManedGoat's LTTP sprite modding.1
+Inspired by BelManedGoat's LTTP sprite mods.

 # Installation Instructions